SerlithNetwork/flare-viewer/README.md

 ### Supported Backends
 Flare viewer was designed to work on pair with [Jet](https://github.com/SerlithNetwork/Jet). \
-Since the Flare protocol expects a single endpoint for both submitting data and using the web-ui, it is highly recommended to use a reverse proxy like Nginx to forward the requests accordingly.
+Since the Flare protocol expects a single endpoint for both submitting data and using the web-ui, it is highly recommended to use a reverse proxy like Nginx or Caddy to forward the requests accordingly.

 ### Client
 Flare viewer is compatible with any platform that provides [Flare](https://github.com/TECHNOVE/Flare)